RezaZar/CarND_P5_VehicleDetectionAndClassification/CarND_P5_VehicleDetectionAndClassification_RZ_Submit.md

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The code for the sliding window search is implemented in cells #15, 16 and 19.
 I chose three types of windows to search for vehicles: large, medium and small.
 Parameters for the windows are set as follows: